ingen-lab/Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/Curious_Creator_Edits/Readme.txt

 I have added Curious Creator's Blender File so it is a bit easier to access.
-It has a number of edits on my Release3_AdaEdit_SundanceEdit_09.blend file.
+Curious has very kindly made a number of edits on my Release3_AdaEdit_SundanceEdit_09.blend file.

 Here are Curious' notes on changes she made . . .